 I expect her to have this “higher quality story” for all her manga.
-However, to be honest, when I read one of her previous story, I was disappointed; I couldn't even read the whole thing.
+However, to be honest, when I read one of her previous stories, I was disappointed; I couldn't even read the whole thing.
 That was why I

 avoid having preconceived high expectation from manga artists.